Back in the Day…

 Jane Toombs was the queen of the Shadows line.
 She published 6 books out of the 66.
 Evelyn Vaughn and I each wrote 4 titles for the line, and I also wrote a novella one of the line's anthologies.
 Carla Cassidy, Helen Myers, Marilyn Tracy and Rebecca Flanders wrote 3 apiece.
 Lee Karr, Rachel Lee, Barbara Faith, Amanda Stevens, Sandra Dark, Kimberly Raye, and Jeanne Rose each wrote 2.

 These are the authors I consider the founders of the paranormal romance genre, which spawned the urban fantasy genre.
-I think every fan of the woo-woo stuff, and every author writing it today, would do themselves a huge favor by going back and reading this pioneering, genre-creating series.
+I think every fan of the woo-woo stuff, and

 26 other authors came in for one book each, including powerhouses Lindsay McKenna, groundbreaker Lori Herter, Diana Whitney, Vella Munn, and the divine Anne Stuart who also wrote novellas for two of the line's anthologies.
 Some just loved the genre and had a book in them dying to written that belonged in Shadows.
 Others might've been coaxed by their editors to give the line a needed boost.
 It just wasn't catching fire the way it deserved to do.
 But as I said, it was ahead of its time.